lhcb/impactkit-proceedings/contrib-04-HOP-LoKi-Functor/ProceedingHOP.md

 getpack Phys/LoKiPhys
 ```

 Now you will be asked about the version of package you want to download.
 At the time of writing of this tutorial the reliably working version was `v11r7` so choose that one.
-After pressing enter you should have a new `Phys/LoKiPhys` directory with a lot of subdirectories and files in your working folder.
+This creates a new `Phys/LoKiPhys` containing the LoKiPhys code.
 According to the usual LHCb convention the C++ files are located in the `src` directory and header files are in the `LoKi` directory.
 The various LoKi functors are logically grouped in `Particles*.{cpp,h}` files.
-The files where we put our new HOP LoKi functor is `Particles38.{cpp,h}`.
-These files were chosen because they already contain `CORRM` functor, which will serve as a skeleton for our new functor.

-As previously mentioned we will work in `Particles38` files.
-They already contain the code for the MCorrected (CORRM) LoKi functor, which will serve as a very good baseline for our new HOP functor.
-There are actually two LoKi functors calculating the corrected mass: MCorrected (CORRM) and MCorrectedWithBestVertex (BPVCORRM).
-The difference is that BPVCORRM implicitly takes the best primary vertex of $B$, whereas the BPVCORRM takes the primary vertex of $B$ as an input argument.
-This serves as an indication that we will also create two new LoKi functors: BremMCorrected (HOPM) and BremMCorrectedWithBestVertex (BPVCORRM).
+The files where we implemented our new HOP LoKi functor is `Particles38.{cpp,h}`, since these files already contain the MCorrected (CORRM) and MCorrectedWithBestVertex (BPVCORRM) functors, which will serve as a skeleton for our new functor.
+MCorrectedWithBestVertex implicitly takes the best primary vertex of $B$, whereas the MCorrected takes the primary vertex of $B$ as an input argument.
+Following this example, we also create two new LoKi functors: BremMCorrected (HOPM) and BremMCorrectedWithBestVertex (BPVCORRM).

-So in order to really start writing our functor we first copy the entire code of MCorrected and MCorrectedWithBestVertex and prepend 'Brem' in front of the class name and its methods.
-Remember to do it in the `cpp` file as well as the header file.
-Now we need to think about the implementation of the algorithm described in the previous section.
-Both our HOP functors receive as an argument the original $B$ particle.
-So the first algorithm we want to develop should look for all the children (of all generations) of $B$ and create two lists, one containing all the hadron children, and other containing only the electrons and positrons.
-This is taken care of using the `e_finder` function (which also utilizes the `has_electron` function).
-These functions should provide us with two vectors of `LHCb::Particle*` objects: `m_electrons` and `m_others`.
-Then we sum up the four-momenta of all electrons and hadrons individually to obtain two `LorentzVector` variables `P_h_tot` and `P_e_tot`.
+The first algorithm we developed looks for all the children (of all generations) of $B$ and creates three lists:

+1. one containing all the non-electron children;
+2. one containing all the particles that have only electrons and/or positrons as childrens;
+3. a last one with the remaining electrons/positrons, namely those coming from particles that have both $e^\pm$ and other particles between their childres.

+This strategy allows us to profit from the better mass resolution introduced by the PV refitting, where possible (point 2.).

+We implemented at this purpose the `e_finder` and the `has_electron` functions.

+The four-momenta of all electrons and other particles are then summed up separately to obtain two `LorentzVector` variables `P_e_tot` and `P_h_tot` that are used to compute $\alpha$.
+This latter is then used to correct the momenta of the electronic part of the decay chain: it is multiplied to the space component of the four-momenta, while the energy component is re-computed as follows:
+$$E_e = \sqrt{\alpha^2 * (p_X^ 2 + p_Y^ 2 +p_Z^ 2) + m_{e (PDG)}^2}$$

+The mother's corrected four-momentum is then computed summing the 4 moemnta of the daughters after having applied this correction, and the invariant mass is returned.

 ## TupleTool implementation